-All visitors, including parents and parent volunteers, MUST sign in and pick-up a Visitor's Pass/Sticker in the Main Office.
+All visitors, including parents and parent volunteers, MUST show acceptable form of identification upon entering the building and pick-up a Visitor's Pass/Sticker in the Main Office.
 All the doors to the building will be locked after the students arrive in school.
 All Visitors, Volunteers, and Parents will need to enter and exit the building through the Main Entrance.
 Teachers will not be permitted to release a child from his/her classroom unless they receive a written permission from the office.
 These procedures will ensure greater safety and security for the children during our school day.